swiftlang/swift-evolution/proposals/NNNN-package-manager-product-definitions.md

 The package name is the canonical name of the package, as defined in the manifest of the package that defines the product.
 The product name is the name specified in the product definition of that same manifest.

+The package name is optional, since the product name is almost always unambiguous (and is frequently the same as the package name).
+The package name must be specified if there is more than one product with the same name in the package graph (this does not currently work from a technical perspective, since Swift module names must currently be unique within the package graph).

 In order to continue supporting the convenience of being able to use plain strings as shorthand, and in light of the fact that most of the time the names of packages and products are unique enough to avoid confusion, we will extend the short-hand notation so that a string can refer to either a target or a product.

 The Package Manager will first try to resolve the name to a target in the same package; if there isn't one, it will instead to resolve it to a product in one of the packages specified in the `dependencies` parameter of the `Package()` initializer.